26th Special Tactics Squadron

-The 26th Special Tactics Squadron is one of the Special Tactics units of the United States Air Force Special Operations Command (AFSOC).
-It is garrisoned at Cannon Air Force Base, New Mexico.
-From 1991 to 1992, the squadron's predecessor, the 7026th Special Activities Squadron was stationed in Europe.
+The 26th Special Tactics Squadron is one of the special tactics units of the United States Air Force Special Operations Command.
+It is stationed at Cannon Air Force Base, New Mexico.
+From 1991 to 1992, the squadron's predecessor, the 7026th Special Activities Squadron was stationed in Germany.

 Overview

 The Squadron is made up of Special Tactics Officers, Combat Controllers, Combat Rescue Officers, Pararescuemen, Special Reconnaissance, Tactical Air Control Party Officers, Tactical Air Control Party Specialists, and a number of combat support airmen which comprise 58 Air Force specialties.

 Special Tactics Squadrons are organized, trained and equipped specifically for various special operations missions facilitating air operations on the battlefield.
 They conduct combat search and rescue missions, collect intelligence, as well as call in close air support or airstrikes against enemy combatants and are often partnered with other U.S. special operations forces overseas.

 The squadron absorbed the personnel and equipment of Detachment 1, 720th Special Tactics Group when it was activated in 2014.